Volunteer Review: Mairi C., Medicine in Sri Lanka

 I was in the Gynecology ward in the morning from 8:00am to 2:00pm and it was probably the most moving experience I’ve had in my life.
 I was in the labor room for 3 -4 hours and in this time I witnessed five healthy births!
 The room was no bigger than a school classroom where women were aligned in beds 30cm apart.
 Out of the 10 women there on that day, eight of them were in labor during my observation.

 The room was chaotic with screaming, moaning, and the movement of midwives, nurses, assistants and the gynecologist.
-There was such limited space meaning the women could not have a partner or companion to comfort them as they went through one of the most challenging experiences of their lives.
 As we were all in the same room, women who had just started labour could see and watch the births of others beside them – that must have been quite hard for the women to see.
 The first birth I watched was at 10:18am that day and it may sound cliché but it was as if everything in the room stopped for a second as this wrinkled, wet, bright pink baby emerged from its mother.
 It was a privilege to witness something like this and 10 minutes later, I had the honor of holding this delicate new-born.

 I learnt about the four stages of labor from the Sri Lankan gynecologist: 1 - full cervix dilation, 2 - dilation to delivery, 3 - delivery to expulsion of the placenta, and 4 - expulsion of the placenta to afterbirth recovery.
 I did not even hear the mention of an epidural during that day, but the gynecologist mentioned that they use different kinds of medication.
 By learning some of the local language Sinhala, I was able to make the medical staff and patients laugh extensively on exclaiming “congratulations” to the mothers who had given birth and “happy birthday” to the newborn infants.
 The laughs are most likely due to my awful pronunciation!